mstmari/100-Days-Of-Code/README.md

 Day 10: Continued work on Amusement park feature testing.
 Working on regaining confidence in deciphering error messages.

 Day 11: finished session controller and user sign-up/sign-in

+Day 12: did not accomplish much, worked on admin sign up and read about firebase and API design patterns.